 2. To Enjoy Lifelong Learning

 No one knows everything — not even educators.
-In fact, educators are most likely to acknowledge that they don’t know everything because they are committed lifelong learners by virtue of their career choice.
+In fact, educators may acknowledge that they don’t know everything because they are committed lifelong learners by virtue of their career choice.
 If you enjoy learning something new every day, becoming a teacher could be the right path for you.

 3. To Instill Your Love of Learning in Others

-As you reflect upon your own time as a student, you can probably recall at least one teacher whose passion and enthusiasm for the subject came shining through.
+As you reflect upon your own time as a student, you may be able to recall at least one teacher whose passion and enthusiasm for the subject came shining through.
 That kind of enthusiasm can be contagious.
 As a future educator, you’ll have the opportunity to demonstrate your passion for the subject to your students, and that can help them develop their own lifelong love of learning.

 4. To Enjoy New Challenges Every Day